This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• To make the tofu: Make sure you’ve pressed it at least 20 minutes before cooking.
+• Make sure you’ve pressed it at least 20 minutes before cooking.
 To press, simply wrap the tofu in a paper towel, place on a plate with high sides (so the water doesn’t drip over), and place something heavy on top.
 I usually use a baking dish topped with cookbooks.

 • Preheat the oven to 400°.